StatisticsGreenland/pxmake/README.md

 coverage](https://codecov.io/gh/StatisticsGreenland/pxmake/branch/main/graph/badge.svg)](https://app.codecov.io/gh/StatisticsGreenland/pxmake?branch=main)
 <!-- badges: end -->

+## Overview

-pxmake is an R package for creating and modifying PX-files.
+‘pxmake’ is an R package making PX-files.

 With pxmake you can:

-- Import a PC-AXIS PX-file, modify it, and save it as a new PX-file.
+- Import a PX-file, modify it, and save it as a new PX-file.
+- Modify all metadata in a PX-file, with [modifying functions](#modifying-functions) named after the PX keywords.
+- Do complex modifications to a PX-file, like adding total levels to a variable.
 - Save a PX-file as an Excel workbook.
-- Do complex modifications to a PX-file, like adding total levels to a variable.

 ## Installation